Skip to main content

 A Kubernetes cluster requires only one delegate.
 To create HA in the cluster, you can increase the number of delegate replica pods.
 Do not add another delegate to the cluster.

-If you want to install Kubernetes delegates in separate clusters, do not use the same harness-kubernetes.yaml and name for both delegates.
+If you want to install Kubernetes delegates in separate clusters, do not use the same harness-kubernetes.yaml file and name for both delegates.
 Download a new Kubernetes YAML spec from Harness for each delegate you want to install.
 This prevents name conflicts.

 In every case, the delegates must be identical in terms of permissions, keys, connectivity, and so on.
 With two or more delegates running in the same target environment, HA is provided by default.
 The failure of a single delegate does not stop Harness from performing deployments.
 For greater availability, increase the number of replica pods to run three delegates in case you lose two, and so on.